This post may contain affiliate sales links. Please see my full disclosure policy for details

 I sincerely hope that you’ll make these, as I know you’ll fall in love with them the same way I have.
 Now that I’ve perfected what I like to call the BEST brownies using my from scratch recipe.

 Follow Beyond Frosting:Print

 These gooey Homemade Brownies are better than any boxed brownies you’ll ever make.
 The middle is dense, rich and fudgy with a flakey layer on top.
 If you’ve never made brownies from scratch, you’re sure to love this easy recipe.

 - 4 ounces dark chocolate, melted (see notes)

 - ½ cup (70g) all-purpose flour

 - ½ cup (55g) Rodelle cocoa powder, sifted (see notes)

 - ¾ cup (135g) semi-sweet chocolate chips

 - Preheat the oven to 350°F.

 - Chop the chocolate into smaller pieces and melt the chocolate in a microwave-safe bowl for approximately 2 minutes at 50% power.
-Stir occasionally and microwave until completed melted and smooth.
+Stir every 30 seconds until completely melted and smooth.
 Set aside to cool.